 In addition to market demand, the percentage of the fee the adjuster receives is determined by a multitude of factors.
 Some firms offer slightly better percentages based on experience levels, the type of catastrophe or severity of claims, the location, your skills and qualifications, etc. Offering better fee splits is one way IA Firms compete with each other to obtain and retain the best adjusters for their company.

-The Claim Range column lays out 14 possible categories under which a claim settlement could fall – from a simple ‘erroneous assignment’ where you are given nominal compensation for the trouble of determining the error, to a claim settlement of over $250,000.01.
+The top section lays out 12 possible category amounts under which a claim settlement could fall – from a simple ‘erroneous assignment’ where you are given nominal compensation for the trouble of determining the error, to a claim settlement of over half a million dollars.
 The Fee listed in the second column cites how much the insurance carrier will pay out for the adjusting services rendered.
 This fee amount is what will then be split between the adjuster and the adjusting firm, with between 60-70% typically going to the adjuster and 30-40% going to the firm.
 So on a $10,000 claim, for example, an adjuster should actually take home somewhere between $600 and $700.

 Remember, independent adjusters are paid as 1099 independent contractors without taxes taken out by the employer.
 Unfortunately, we have seen some people learn the hard way that this doesn’t mean you don’t still owe taxes.
 It is vital that new adjusters modify their personal accounting accordingly and set aside sufficient funds to pay taxes either quarterly or at the end of the year.
 A good, reliable accountant is indispensable for those who want to set themselves up for long-term success as a claims adjuster.